sarbashis/mywebsite/index.md

 layout: single
 author_profile: true
 ---
-Currently, I am working as a Data Scientist at Global Aritificial Intelligence Accelator (GAIA) @Ericssion.
+Currently, I am working as a Data Scientist at Global Aritificial Intelligence Accelator (GAIA), [Ericsson](https://www.ericsson.com/en).
 I have extensive experience focused on data analysis and modeling using advance Machine Learning algorithms for high-dimension complex data in the field of Biology.

 The current era is for Big data analysis using advance Machine Leaning algorithms such as __Deep Learning__.
 I have a great interest in Machine Learning and its application.